V-Sekai/manuals/decisions/20230830-better-backend-services.md

 ### Proposed Solutions

-1. **Generating More Worlds**: By creating new VR worlds within V-Sekai, users will have a wider range of experiences to explore.
-This involves designing and implementing new environments to expand the options available.

-2. **Improving Object Pickup and Menus**: Enhancing object pickup mechanics and menus can make interactions within V-Sekai more intuitive and user-friendly.
-This may include refining controls, feedback mechanisms for object pickup, and finding alternative methods to access menus while in VR mode.

-3. **Exploring Backend Services Integration**: Integrating V-Sekai with backend services can enhance the platform's features and capabilities.
+**Exploring Backend Services Integration**: Integrating V-Sekai with backend services can enhance the platform's features and capabilities.
 This could involve incorporating external APIs or services to provide additional resources and functionalities.

 ## The Strategy